DanielEmeka2003/Nc/Nc programming language/README.md

 # NcLang

-Nc programming language or informally called ncLang is a next generation constraint based strongly typed programming language that aims to redefine the programming space by incorporating any and all current technologies in the programming space while also making it possible to easily integrate future technologies with its robust design.
+Nc programming language or informally called ncLang is a next generation constraint based strongly typed memory safe programming language that aims to redefine the programming space by incorporating any and all current technologies in the programming space while also making it possible to easily integrate future technologies with its robust design.

 It is a language that is designed from its infancy to accommodate every known area of programming and also, importantly, make the programmer's experience near equal or comparable to programming languages designed for those known areas.
 The language does this by centralizing specific functionalities of those areas of programming and allowing the programmer to only use them when programming for those areas.
 An example of said functionality would be using the programming language as a low and high level systems programming language, mobile systems programming language, **GUI** programming language, web programming language, scripting programming language and many more(Although it cannot be used as a data language, that is **JSON** or **XML**, nc data representation language already serves such purpose and is natively integrated in nc programming language).